Skip navigation

 How should this medicine be used?

-Penicillin G benzathine injection comes as a suspension (liquid) in a prefilled syringe to inject into the muscles of the buttocks or thigh by a doctor or nurse in a medical facility.
-Penicillin G benzathine injection may be given as a single dose.
-When used to treat or prevent certain serious infections, additional doses may be given at least 7 days apart.
+Penicillin G benzathine injection comes as a suspension (liquid) in a prefilled syringe to be given intramuscularly (into a muscle) by a doctor or nurse in a medical facility.
+Penicillin G benzathine injection is usually given a single dose but may be repeated in 7 days for certain infections.
 Ask your doctor if you have any questions about how many doses you will need or when you will receive them.

 You should begin to feel better during the first few days of treatment with penicillin G benzathine injection.
 If your symptoms do not improve or get worse, call your doctor.